 |Whitelabel solution for companies||No telephone calls|

-Like most WhatsApp alternatives, SIMSme also offers its users encrypted sending of messages and files - free of charge and without any advertising.
+Like most WhatsApp alternatives, ginlo also offers its users encrypted sending of messages and files - free of charge and without any advertising.
 You can protect your own data further by scanning a QR code when you meet a person so that you can verify them.

 A special feature are the self-destructive messages: pictures, videos, and chat messages can be removed automatically as soon as the recipient has seen them.
 It is also possible to send messages at a pre-determined time.
 To do this, you simply set the desired sending time in advance.
-Another of the app’s specialities is that users can inform themselves about news via content channels.
+Another of the app’s specialties is that users can inform themselves about news via content channels.

 The app is available in a free version for private users and in another variant for business customers.
 Companies have the option of adapting the app’s appearance to that of their own brand.
 In contrast to private users, business customers can also download versions for tablets and PCs.